 Three types of materials are commonly used to create microfluidic chips: silicon, glass and polymers.

-Silicon and glass were the original materials first used for microfluidic applications, however as time passed and new technological advances occurred, new materials including polymer substrates, composites or paper were used.
+Silicon and glass were the original materials first used for microfluidic applications, however as new technological advances occurred, new materials including polymer substrates, composites or paper were used.

-For some experiments, a combination of these three materials will be needed to create the desired microfluidic chip properties.
+For some experiments, a combination of these three materials is needed to create the desired microfluidic chip properties.
 Each material has its specific chemical and physical characteristics.
 The choice of the material depends on:

 - the needs and conditions of your applications.

 - the type of solvent, samples, buffers and their polarities

 - the budget.

 Typically, for research purposes, the materials used generally prioritize versatility and performance of the device whereas in commercialization, cost of production, reliability and ease of use are placed above.

 A. Why should you choose a microfluidic chip in silicon?

 The first material used in microfluidics was silicon, even though it was quickly replaced by glass and then polymers.
 Silicon was first selected due to: